aellas/Runescape-Name-Checker/README.md

 # 🔎 RSNChecker
-<strong>RSNChecker</strong> allows you to search OSRS, RS3 hiscores or RunePixels to see if a <strong>Runescape username</strong> is available.
+<strong>RSNChecker</strong> is an open source project that allows you to search either OSRS, RS3 hiscores or RunePixels.
+You can search a single username or enter multiple usernames.

 # 🧭 Demo
 ![alt text](https://github.com/Arrayem/Runescape-Name-Checker/blob/main/images/gif.gif)